Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * For elliptic curve private keys (`PSA_KEY_TYPE_ECC_KEY_PAIR`), check the size and range.
 TODO: what else?
 * For elliptic curve public keys (``), check the size and range, and that the point is on the curve.
 TODO: what else?

 A driver can provide code to perform the required validation by providing a `"validate_key"` entry point.
-This entry points returns `PSA_SUCCESS` if the key is valid or an applicable error code if it isn't.
+This entry point returns `PSA_SUCCESS` if the key is valid or an applicable error code if it isn't.

 The `"validate_key"` entry point has an additional role, which is to determine the size of a key.
 The PSA Cryptography API exposes the key size as part of the key attributes.